idio/spotlight-model-editor/README.md

  - `stats` : printing stats of a surface form
  - `candidates` : printing the list of candidates of a surface form
  - `make-spottable` : making surfaceforms spottable
- - `make-unspottable` : making surfaceforms no spottable
+ - `make-unspottable` : making surfaceforms unspottable
  - `copy-candidates` : adding to a `surfaceformA` all candidates of a `surfaceFormB`

 #### stats of a surface form